Mary Luckini, MOT, OTR/L firstname.lastname@example.org

 Melissa Fagan, MA, CCC-SLP email@example.com

 Melissa Fagan received her Master’s Degree in Communication Disorders from Central Michigan University.
 Since then she has worked in a variety of settings including home-based programs, early intervention, public schools, and private schools.
 She was introduced to the principals of ABA while working at a residential school for children with autism in New England.
 She has experience working with all levels of augmentative and alternative communication (AAC) including picture exchange and dynamic display devices.
-She maintains her Certificate of Clinical Competence from ASHA, Virginia Board of Speech Language Pathologist License, and Commonwealth of Virginia Pupil Personnel Services License.
+She maintains her Certificate of Clinical Competence from ASHA, and Virginia Board of Speech Language Pathologist License.